oliviafpersonal/sei-project-three/README.md

 Once we had decided it would be a good idea to make a clone of a website, Airbnb seemed like a good choice as it is an easy to use website that most people know about.
 To make it a more exciting project, we decided to instead base the app on pubs.

-To begin with, I went through the entire Airbnb website, screenshoting each flow with a user being both logged in and out in order to gain a better understanding of our aim and also in order to create a more comprehensive plan.
+To begin with, I went through the entire Airbnb website, and took a screenshot of each step to show the functionality of the website with a user being both logged in and out in order to gain a better understanding of our aim and also in order to create a more comprehensive plan.
 Once these were all annotated, we created a Trello board in order to remain organised and have a clear idea of what needed to be done and by when.

 <img width="964" alt="home-screenshot" src="https://lh5.googleusercontent.com/YeMqJI7uMU_K3wZbDkX0PHhv5uv1ovoNPoFW-LElHcHKtFr3dkHdEX4stiYmBo1h19Uun6XQ8EBO_IDsTSnE7gj7T7DlMHLVb0CDdrjf2Y_hxv9dGoxRAfG-hvOtUvMgxjIb-ERD">